cev-api/Wurst7-CevAPI/README.md

 ### Antisocial
 - Hooks into the PlayerESP enter/leave detector (even if ESP itself is off) and logs out the instant someone walks into range.
 - Reuses AutoLeave's Quit/Chars/SelfHurt modes so you can pick the safest disconnect for your server.
+- Toggles AutoReconnect off so you stay gone.
-- Perfect for hiding or protecting yourself while AFK farming—optionally toggles AutoReconnect off so you stay gone.
+- Perfect for hiding or protecting yourself while AFK farming

 ### Anti-Fingerprint
 - Detects and stops resource-pack fingerprinting.